-The eligible costs of the EDCTP Association in the actions funded under this topic may not be reimbursed by the JU and may be used as a basis for in-kind contributions to operational activities (IKOP).
-The in-kind contribution of the EDCTP Association will cover the coordination activities of the project.
-The applicant consortia should contact the EDCTP Association in order to include it as coordinator in their proposal and obtain the estimated amount of the Association's contribution as well as any other relevant information.
-The EDCTP Association will timely provide the information to all potential applicants.
-The EDCTP Association must not be counted as one of the three independent legal entities necessary to ensure the eligibility of the consortium composition, as requested in the Call conditions, "Specific conditions to Global Health EDCTP3 JU - B. Consortium composition".
-Additionally to the aspects of award criteria included in General Annex D, the following aspects are taken into consideration during the evaluation of second-stage proposals: For the 'impact' criterion: Production of meaningful and significant effects enhancing the impact of the relevant support and coordination activities via the inclusion of effective in-kind and/or financial contribution of contributing partners.
+of the consortium composition, as requested in the Call conditions, "Specific conditions to Global Health EDCTP3 JU - B. Consortium composition".
+Award criteria In addition to the aspects of award criteria included in General Annex D, the following aspects are taken into consideration during the evaluation of second-stage proposals: For the 'impact' criterion: Production of meaningful and significant effects enhancing the impact of the relevant support and coordination activities via the inclusion of effective in-kind and/or financial contribution of contributing partners.
 For the 'quality and efficiency of the implementation' criterion: Leveraging of financial and/or in-kind contributions from contributing partners that are equal or greater than the requested JU contribution, in order to ensure the necessary resources and effort for the action.
-The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: Is-decision_he_en.pdf (europa.eu For all projects under this topic, the designation of a scientific project leader with the roles as described in the introduction is mandatory.
+Legal and financial set- up of the Grant The rules are described in General Annex G. Agreements The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
+This decision is available on the Funding and Tenders Portal, in the reference documents section for Horizon Europe, under 'Simplified costs decisions' or through this link: Is-decision he_en.pdf (europa.eu Other requirements As the funding in these actions will also be provided by contributing partners introduced by Global Health EDCTP3, by applying under this topic, participants consent that the JU will share their project technical reports and deliverables with the contributing partners participating in the action, who may provide input to the JU for the assessment of the reports and deliverables.
+For all projects under this topic, the designation of a scientific project leader with the roles as described in the introduction is mandatory.
 A work package on 'scientific project leadership' must be included in the proposals and budget needs to be provided for this activity.

-HORIZON-JU-GH-EDCTP3-2025-04-CH-01-two-stage: Global collaborative action tackling diarrhoeal diseases in the context of climate and health
+HORIZON-JU-GH-EDCTP3-2025-04-CH-01-two-stage: Tackling diarrhoeal diseases in the context of climate and health